krmcbride/sreli5/workbook/01-sre-vs-devops.md

-  configureSLO(sli: SLI[]): void; // 100% reliability is not the goal, error budgets minimizeToil(toAutomate: Toil): void; // toil is not the job (50% or less), automate this year's job away reduceCostOfFailure(mttr: MeanTimeToRepair): void; // proactively uncover problems disableSilos(): void; // @override -- embed with and blur the lines with product developers }
+  configureSLO(sli: SLI[]): void; // 100% reliability is not the goal, error budgets minimizeToil(toAutomate: Toil): void; // toil is not the job (50% or less), automate this year's job away reduceCostOfFailure(mttr: MeanTimeToRepair): void; // proactively uncover problems unifyTooling(): void; // SRE and product teams should use the same tools disableSilos(): void; // @override -- embed with and blur the lines with product developers, shared ownership }
 ```